imazen/resizer-web/content/docs/best-practices.md

 Remember that ImageResizer is non-invasive; it doesn't touch requests unless they have image commands.

 This means that it's generally more appropriate to put authorization logic into the ASP.NET Application-level AuthorizeRequest event.
 ImageResizer offers a Pipeline.AuthorizeImage event, but it is not applied to requests outside ImageResizer's scope.
-Feel free to call your authentication logic routing from both events, however.
+Feel free, however, to call your authentication logic routing from both events.
 ImageResizer's Pipeline.AuthorizeImage occurs after all URL rewriting, which may simplify authorization a bit.

 You can also decide to implement authorization at the data store level; SqlReader has a dedicated event that is applied to all requests through that provider, whether ImageResizer is involved or not.